pupilfirst/playbook/stages/3-customer-validation.md

 WIP.

 In this stage, you will have to think of *terms and conditions* and other legal aspects, once you want to start accepting payments from your customers.
-You have to be on the lookout for key employees and start preparing for seed fund raising activity.
-You have to prepare for your pitch, prototype, verifiable customer traction related information etc.
+You have to be on the lookout for key employees.
+You can have an HR head, to handle the recruitment and on-boarding process of a new recruit into the startup, so that they are quickly familiarized with the cuture of the startup.
+Further, the HR head will be the contact person to resolve other people-related issues that employees might have.
+You have to start preparing for seed fund raising activity.
+You have to prepare for your pitch, prototype, verifiable customer traction related information, financial information etc.

 ## Design Role